No-Fault Insurance

 He or she is responsible for taking you through the fault determination process and explaining how "The Rules of Determination" were used in your case.

-However, please note that insurance companies will only revisit a fault ruling if additional information is brought to the table.
+However, insurance companies will only revisit a fault ruling if additional information is provided.

 In case of any irregularities, contact your company’s complaint handler.